 XRP’s price is down considerably compared to a year ago, and you can buy it for well under $1.

 2. Dogecoin (DOGE)

-Dogecoin originated as something of a joke, but it has become quite real for all of those who are now profiting from it.
-The coin is certainly still “cheap” at about $0.17 per coin as of Dec.
-21, especially compared to its $0.68 peak back in May.
-But the current price is up over 2,860% since the beginning of the year when you could buy DOGE for less than half a cent.
+Dogecoin originated as something of a joke, but it has become quite real for those who have profited from it.
+The coin is certainly “cheap” at less than $0.10 per coin as of Oct.
+19, especially compared to its 52-week high of $0.1572.

 3. Chainlink (LINK)

-Chainlink describes itself as enabling real-world data and off-chain computation to expand the capabilities of smart contracts while maintaining the upsides of blockchain technology, namely its security and reliability guarantees.
-The Chainlink price moves in fits and starts but currently sits under $20 per coin, up nearly 59% from the beginning of the year but down significantly from its 52-week high, giving new investors a chance to buy cheap.
+Chainlink describes itself as enabling real-world data and off-chain computation to expand the capabilities of smart contracts while maintaining the upsides of blockchain technology — namely, its security and reliability guarantees.
+The chainlink price moves in fits and starts and currently sits at $7.36, up by over 7% year over year, giving investors a chance to buy cheap.

 5. Cardano (ADA)

 - Coin price as of Oct.
 19: $0.2467